geoAlgorithm/geoAlgorithmTestApp/README.md

 # geoAlgorithmTestApp

+<b>Note:</b> In order to use this code you'll need access to our library and a valid API key.
+You can get your trial account at <a href="http://tuillo.com/algorithm/">tuillo.com/algorithm/</a>

 This demo app is just an example showing a quick integration of the geoAlgorithm library.
 The steps used are as follows:

 # Configuration